 Food is something that Cornwall does very well so you must try some fresh seafood while on holiday here.
-Rum and Crab Shack is becoming something of a local legend with the kind of crab dishes that make you winder if you've ever really had proper crab before.
+The Rum and Crab Shack is becoming something of a local legend with the kind of crab dishes that make you wonder if you've ever really had proper crab before.

-8. Watch a performance at The Minack theatre, sitting at the back with a picnic (and cushions and blankets!).
+8. Watch a performance at The Minack theatre

 Boasting a varied collection of shows, the Minack is a magical location to relax and enjoy some of the best performances in the country.
-But try to concentrate as that backdrop is something of a distraction.
+Bring along a picnic, cushions and a blanket for extra comfort.

 9. Watching Giant Bolster on the cliffs at Chapel Porth for May Day Weekend

 Bolster weekend continues to be a highlight in the Cornish calendar.
-It draws on old traditions and celebrations in Cornwall.
-And it's a surreal sight watching a mountainous puppet bumble along the clifftop.
+It draws on old traditions and celebrations in Cornwall, including a giant puppet galivanting across the clifftop.

 10. A summer evening's feast night at The Hidden Hut